|Monthly Tech-Tip |

 Fluxes are the reason we can fire clay bodies and glazes in common kilns, they make glazes melt and bodies vitrify at lower temperatures.

 Frits are used in ceramic glazes for a wide range of reasons.
-They are man-made materials of controlled chemistry with many advantages or raw materials.
+They are man-made glass powders of controlled chemistry with many advantages over raw materials.

 Glaze Melt Fluidity - Ball Test

 A test where a 10-gram ball of dried glaze is fired on a porcelain tile to study its melt flow, surface character, bubble retention and surface tension.